RIGGING, LIFTS, CHAIN, WIRE & TACKLES

-Flexibility is introduced into a wire rope, either by building the strands around a fibre heart, and the wire in each round a fibre core, or by building the strands around a fibre heart and increasing the number of wires in each strand while reducing their individual thickness.
+Flexibility is introduced into a wire rope by building the strands around a fibre heart and the wire in each round a fibre core, or by building the strands around a fibre heart and increasing the number of wires while reducing their individual thickness.

 Type of Core

-This identifies the 'MAKE-UP' of a rope and shows the number of strands in the wire, then the number of wires in the strand.
+Steel Wire Rope (SWR) is described by the number of strands in the wire and the number of wires in the strand.

 Ropes are referred to by diameter.
-The correct way to measure is shown in Fig 6.14.
+The correct way to measure is shown below.

 The purpose of the heart is to:-

 2. Provide support for strands enabling the rope to keep it's shape.